Amog-OS/AmogOS/README.md

 - **ඞAmogOSඞ is not a custom OS, it's just riced RPi OS/Debian Bullseye for RPI and x64 versions respectively.
 It doesn't have any custom written source code.
 You can mount the squashfs .sb file and look at the rootfs yourself**

 ## Credits
-- Founder/UI Dev/Owner: Moon1789#4939 (https://moon1789.github.io/)
+- Founder/UI Dev/Owner: Moon1789#4939 (inactive for now) [Website](https://moon1789.github.io/)
-- Main dev/Packager: Nooz#0816 (https://www.youtube.com/channel/UCmp6JswV90SV5agNFGQuWkw) (I also go by https://www.youtube.com/channel/UCOImY0CpIrsOmbODaWYt17A for those of you who see me comment on ඞAmogOSඞ related content and call me sussy impostor :p)
+- Main dev/Packager: Nooz#0816 [Youtube](https://www.youtube.com/channel/UCmp6JswV90SV5agNFGQuWkw) [Youtube](https://www.youtube.com/channel/UCOImY0CpIrsOmbODaWYt17A)
-- Graphical designer: peekatchoo#0001 (no longer helping us, but absolute chad)
+- Graphical designer: peekatchoo#0001 (no longer helping us, but absolute chad).
-- Thanks to !   !Linkley Steals Your Kinky 2#4642 for hosting the torrents :)
+- Thanks to !   !Linkley Steals Your Kinky 2#4642 for hosting the torrents.
-- Thanks to aelpxy for hosting our mirror downloads
+- Thanks to aelpxy for hosting our mirror downloads.
-- Thanks to JoJo Autoboy#1931 for being our overlord
+- Thanks to JoJo Autoboy#1931 for being our overlord.
+- Thanks to 疯子鸭#5218 (Pronounced : Fengzi) for yes.
 - [sUs !1!1!](https://linustechtips.com/uploads/monthly_2021_03/1647043410_LinusWindowsXP.png.52fed85d600faa323ec2fa515d1b3ff7.png)

 (Note: Discord tags and names may change)